-Bernie and another two workers camped out one night after spotlighting, so they could get an early start the following day.
-After returning from the previous evening’s shoot with a couple of rabbits, they sat around the campfire as they drank and Bernie nodded off.
+Beau and another two workers camped out one night after spotlighting, so they could get an early start the following day.
+After returning from the previous evening’s shoot with a couple of rabbits, they sat around the campfire as they drank and Beau nodded off.
 They all stayed close to the campfire to keep the bugs at bay, even though it was hot.
 They all slept in their clothes on blankets under the stars.
-A couple of times Bernie heard the others getting drunker and louder, but sleep owned him.
+A couple of times Beau heard the others getting drunker and louder, but sleep owned him.

-Bernie awoke to the loudest noise he had ever heard and clutched his head in pain – Mike had used his shoulder as a rest and fired his shotgun at an early morning rabbit.
-With the barrel on Bernie’s shoulder the explosion was inches from his ear.
+Beau awoke to the loudest noise he had ever heard and clutched his head in pain – Mike had used his shoulder as a rest and fired his shotgun at an early morning rabbit.
+With the barrel on Beau’s shoulder the explosion was inches from his ear.
 To this day, the ringing in his ear hasn’t stopped.
-Bernie never worked with Mike again.
+Beau never worked with Mike again.

 Lesson Learned: A washing line tells a lot about the people inside.